Abdikhafar-hub/Royal-Imperial-Hospital/README.md

 # React + Vite
+#Software solution designed to manage all aspects of hospital operations.
+It streamlines processes such as patient registration, appointment scheduling, medical record management, billing, and inventory tracking.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.